This feature is currently in beta testing and pre-requires the Complete Plan or above. Admins may apply for the beta.

 Can you have community discussions in the Collection itself?

-No, not yet.
+Yes, you can start new discussions in the Collection Community.
+However, it does not yet aggregate all discussion happening in each of the courses within the Collection.
 We'll likely add this as an enhancement down the road.
 You can continue to have discussions within the courses in the Collection.

 Can you enforce order or minimum passing score on each course?